 How can you check if your baby is too hot?

 Obviously, every baby is different, and even if you’ve used a room thermometer, it’s important to check your baby regularly to ensure they are not too hot.
 This can be done by simply feeling your baby’s tummy, or the back of their neck, as their hands and feet will often be colder than the rest of their body.
 If your baby feels hot or sweaty, remove layers.

 If you’re worried the temperature in the room is too hot, open a window before putting your baby down to sleep.
 If you’re using a fan to cool the room, ensure it is not aimed directly on your baby.

-What should I do in the winter to ensure my baby’s room is warm enough
+How can I ensure my baby’s room is warm enough?

 Despite feeling cold in the winter, it is rare that you will need to keep your heating on all night, but if you do, ensure it is set to a low temperature no higher than 20°C. It’s often a better idea to add another layer to your baby.
 Remember, it’s important not to put a hat on your baby indoors as they maintain body temperature by releasing heat.